Boolean Criterion

 Objective creation wizard with the boolean criterion name entered alongside the selected conditional, ready for the user to proceed.

-Editing the Criterion
+Editing the criterion

 Objective Editor for the boolean criterion 'Should contain dishwasher' (Attribute Type Boolean, possible values Contains/Doesn't contain, default Doesn't contain).